nikita-volkov/fx/README.md

 - **Ports and Adapters (Hexagonal Architecture)**: Emphasizes separation of core domain logic from infrastructure, with explicit ports and adapters. `fx` focuses on the infrastructure side, providing a way to implement adapters that compose effects modularly.
 Thus, it promotes the cornerstone principle of programming in Haskell, where pure functions are isolated from side effects.

-- **Managed** (from `managed` library)**: The `Scope` type in `fx` is inspired by the `Managed` monad, providing a way to acquire and release resources safely.
+- **Managed** (from `managed` library): The `Scope` type in `fx` is inspired by the `Managed` monad, providing a way to acquire and release resources safely.
 However, `fx` extends this concept to support explicit error handling and composition with other effects.

 - **ReaderT and ExceptT**: The `Fx` type can be seen as a generalization of the `ReaderT env (ExceptT err IO)` pattern, but with better composability and safety.
 Same as in this pattern it avoids the pitfalls of deep transformer stacks while still providing the same capabilities.

 - **UIO**: The approach to lifting `IO` actions with explicit error handling in `fx` is influenced by the ideas presented in the "unexceptionalio" library, promoting safer interaction with `IO` while avoiding unchecked exceptions.

-- **ZIO**: Although initially conceived at the same time as `ZIO`, the library does intersect in core ideas and due to the popularity of ZIO it takes its experience and evolution into account.
+- **ZIO**: Although initially conceived at the same time as the `ZIO` library for Scala, `fx` does intersect in core ideas and due to the popularity of ZIO it takes its experience and evolution into account.